esteBestie/clair/README.md

 # clair

-this is a redirect page to the
+this is a redirect page to the new clairmusic domain